Fire safety engineering and Structural fire resistance (1° MOD)

 Course contents summary

 The course aims to provide the students with the general criteria for handling fire safety design under the engineering approach.
-The course is divided in two parts: a theoretical part and a laboratory activity part.
+The course is divided into two parts: a theoretical part and a laboratory activity part.
 The theoretical part covers the following topics: Performance based approach to fire safety engineering.
 Regulatory national and international reference.
 The process of

 combustion.
 Energy balance of a fuel and Heat Release Rate.